Markovate-logo

 2. API Modelling

 API modeling outlines how the APIs copy the services they represent in the real world.
 The most common method of modeling APIs is REST.
-It is a framework with strict guidelines for creating APIs.
+Consequently, it is a framework with strict guidelines for creating APIs.
 It provides rules for balancing API semantics and functionality so that the APIs mimic the functioning of real-world applications.

 3. Hosting Scrutiny